 This is sort of in line with the first tip, but this applies to many aspects - not just recording an album.
 I'm not even going to go into detail here, but there are so many hours in a day.
 'I'm not ready' is a poor excuse - comfortable does not equal progress.
 If you are ever 'ready' to do something, it means you've spend way too long waiting to do it.
 This applies not only to recording albums, but playing shows, learning new skill sets, networking, and investing in yourself, to name a few.
 It's no excuse - get to work!
 Comfort does not mean progress - failure means progress.

 Know your weaknesses better than your strengths.

 From a producer's standpoint, this one gets really important.
 There are tons of producers who can work very well within one genre.
 I'm not trying to discredit their skill, because I don't deny the fact that they have it - but they're boxing themselves into a life of being a one-trick pony.
 Explore and fail.
 Credit yourself, and praise yourself for progress, but don't let that one taste of greatness fill you with complacency.
 Musicians who take themselves seriously take every opportunity to grow, and you should never be the smartest one in the room.
 Surround yourself with people that are better and more experienced than you.
-The second you think you know everything is the moment you've sacrificed your chance for real greatness, at the expense of ego.
-Know your weaknesses and improve.
+The moment that you 'know everything' is the moment that your ego closes the door on greatness.
+Identify your weaknesses and improve.